dougeby/IntuneDocs/InTuneDocs/DeployUse/Configure-Intune-certificate-profiles.md

 	>     CN={{UserName}},E={{EmailAddress}},OU=Mobile,O=Finance Group,L=Redmond,ST=Washington,C=US

 	> In this example, the admin created a subject name format that, in addition to the `CN` and `E` variables, uses strings for Organizational Unit, Organization, Location, State, and Country values.
-Supported strings are listed in the topic [CertStrToName function](https://msdn.microsoft.com/en-us/library/windows/desktop/aa377160.aspx).
+[CertStrToName function](https://msdn.microsoft.com/en-us/library/windows/desktop/aa377160.aspx) lists supported strings.

 4. Choose **Save Policy**.

-The new policy is shown in the **Policy** workspace, and you can deploy it.
+The new policy is shown in the **Policy** workspace.
+Now you can deploy it.

 ### To create a .PFX certificate profile

 1. In the [Intune administration console](https://manage.microsoft.com), choose **Policy** &gt; **Add Policy**.
-2. Set up one of these policy types:
+2. Add one of these policy types:
   - **Android &gt; .PFX Certificate Profile (Android 4 and later)**
   - **Windows &gt; PKCS #12 (.PFX) Certificate Profile (Windows 10 and later)**
   - **Windows &gt; PKCS #12 (.PFX) Certificate Profile (Windows Phone 10 and later)**